Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Gross Profit Margin

-• Meaning: The capital turnover ratio indicates how efficiently a company uses its assets to generate sales.
+Meaning: Indicates how efficiently a company uses its assets to generate revenue.

 Term Meaning

-Return on equity Ratio of net profit for the year to equity capital employed.
+Return on equity Ratio of net income to equity capital employed.

-Return on assets Ratio of operating profit to total capital employed.
+Return on total capital Ratio of operating profit to total capital employed.

 Return on sales Ratio of profit to sales, also known as profit margin.

-Return on investment (ROI) Ratio of profit to the total costs of an investment.
+Return on investment (ROI) Ratio of profit to the total cost of an investment.

-Return on assets (ROA) Ratio of net profit to the total assets of a company.
+Return on assets (ROA) Ratio of net profit to a company's total assets.

-Gross return Ratio of gross profit to sales.
+Gross profit margin Ratio of gross profit to sales.

-Net return Ratio of net profit after tax to sales.
+Net profit margin Ratio of net profit after tax to sales.

 Capital turnover Measure of how efficiently a company uses its capital to generate sales.

-Break-even point Point at which total costs equal total revenue, no profit or loss.
+Break-even point Point at which total costs equal total revenues, with no profit or loss.

-EBITDA Earnings Before Interest, Taxes, Depreciation, and Amortization, i.e. earnings before interest, taxes, depreciation and amortization.
+EBITDA Earnings before interest, taxes, depreciation, and amortization.

-Cost-benefit analysis Procedure for evaluating the Rate of Return of an investment or decision by comparing the costs and benefits.
+Cost-benefit analysis Method of evaluating the profitability of an investment or decision by comparing the costs and benefits.

-Return on investment Profit or loss from an investment over a certain period of time, expressed as a percentage of the original investment.
+Return on investment Profit or loss from an investment over a specific period, expressed as a percentage of the original investment.

 Tip: Pay attention to the details when comparing the Rate of Return

-When comparing the Rate of Return of different companies, it is important to look very closely and consider numerous details to ensure meaningful and fair analysis.
-Here are some specific aspects and tips that should be considered when making such comparisons:
+When comparing the profitability of different companies, it is important to look very closely and consider numerous details to ensure meaningful and fair analyses.
+Here are some specific aspects and tips to consider when making such comparisons:

 Consideration of different industries

 • Industry-specific differences: Profitability ratios vary greatly between different industries.
-It is crucial to compare companies within the same industry as margins and capital intensity can vary widely.
+It is crucial to compare companies within the same industry, as margins and capital intensity can vary greatly.

-• Benchmarking: Use industry benchmarks to evaluate a company's performance against its direct competitors.
+• Benchmarking: Use industry benchmarks to evaluate a company's performance relative to its direct competitors.

 Analysis of financial ratios

-• Return on equity (ROE): This ratio should be viewed in the context of the capital structure.
-A higher ROE may be due to a higher leverage ratio, which also means a higher risk.
+• Return on equity (ROE): This ratio should be considered in the context of capital structure.
+A higher ROE may be due to higher leverage, which also means higher risk.

-• Return on sales (ROS): This ratio should be considered in conjunction with the size of sales.
-A small company may have a high ROS but not achieve the same economies of scale as a large company.
+• Return on sales (ROS): This ratio should be considered in conjunction with sales volume.
+A small company may have a high ROS, but it cannot achieve the same economies of scale as a large company.

-• Debt-to-equity ratio: A higher debt-to-equity ratio can increase the Rate of Return through the use of leverage, but also carries a higher risk.
-Compare the gearing ratios of companies to assess the sustainability of Rate of Return.
+• Debt ratio: A higher debt ratio can increase profitability through the use of debt leverage, but also carries a higher risk.
+Compare the debt ratios of companies to assess the sustainability of profitability.

 • Equity ratio: Companies with a higher equity ratio generally have a more stable financial position, even if their profitability ratios may appear lower.

-• Non-recurring effects: Identify non-recurring or exceptional items in the financial statements that may distort the Rate of Return.
-Examples include sale of assets or restructuring costs.
+• One-time effects: Identify one-time or extraordinary items in financial reports that may distort profitability.
+Examples include asset sales or restructuring costs.

 • Profit margins: Analyze both gross and net profit margins to get a complete picture of operational efficiency and cost efficiency.